Mr0Cheat/Mr0Cheat/README.md

 ## Hi there 👋

-I'm **Alireza**, a passionate physics student fascinated by the mysteries of the universe — from dark matter to gravitational waves.

 ## 🚀 About Me
 - 🔭 Currently exploring the **Gravitational Spin Hall Effect**, focusing on how **spacetime curvature** interacts with the **spin of waves and particles**.
 - 🌌 Aiming to bridge **dark matter phenomenology** with **gravitational waves** as potential messengers from the **dark sector** of the universe.